anaprikho/printed-hw-segmentation/README.md

-# Source files used in the bachelor theisis
+# Files used in the bachelor theisis

 All requirements can be found in the file `requirements.txt`.